 As the name suggests, it employs a cradle that the phone has to sit in the entire time it is being used in order to receive a boosted signal.

 3G RV Signal Booster Kit

-This type of system provides boosted signal throughout the RV, so you can use your cell phone or mobile device normally, without having to place it in a cradle.
+This type of system provides a boosted signal throughout the RV, so you can use your cell phone or mobile device normally, without having to place it in a cradle.

 3G & 4G RV Signal Booster Kit

-With the wide-scale roll-out of 4G LTE by most major carriers over the next couple of years, this option will ensure that you can boost whichever network is available at your location, including high-speed 4G LTE, for the foreseeable future.
+With the wide-scale roll-out of 4G LTE by most major carriers over the next couple of years, this kit will ensure that you can boost whichever network is available at your location, including high-speed 4G LTE, for the foreseeable future.